numandev1/react-native-keys/README.md

 ## Basic Usage

-Create a new file `keys.development.json` in the root of your React Native app and add keys in `secure` object for JNI and add keys in public for without jni usage like this:
+Create a new file `keys.development.json` in the root of your React Native app and add keys in `secure` object for `cpp+Encryptio`n and add keys in public for public usage this:

 ```
 {